emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

 > **Part 1/3 NFT example of progressive onboarding.
 Users don't have any crypto.
 They create NFTs.
 Sell NFTs.
 Earn their crypto.
-Create named Axion Protocol accounts.**
+Create named Fermi Protocol accounts.**
 >
 > - Part 1 is a Rust smart contract walkthrough.
-> - Learn some basics of Rust, the Axion SDK and how smart contract transactions and storage work in Axion Protocol.
+> - Learn some basics of Rust, the Fermi SDK and how smart contract transactions and storage work in Fermi Protocol.
-> - Find out how to handle the implicit accounts and regular accounts in a single "only_owner" modifier method that protects the ownership of NFTs and Axion tokens.
+> - Find out how to handle the implicit accounts and regular accounts in a single "only_owner" modifier method that protects the ownership of NFTs and Fermi tokens.

 ## Ep. # 6 - NFT Example 2 {#ep--6---nft-example-2}